reedspool/html-wiki/entries/project/logbook.md

 Here are my notes with the most recent on top.
 Details, quality, and rationality vary.

+### Sun Aug 24 03:30:15 PM PDT 2025

+I spent some time fiddling with styles.
+I also removed a bunch of random thoughts, some out of date, some extraneous, from the home page.
+I moved some of that information here, below.

+> This project [started as] an experiment to make a wiki or CMS (content management system) where the wiki entries or content are stored in HTML files on disk.
+But those HTML files are not the final desired presentation; those original, raw content HTML files hold their content in their <code>&lt;body&gt;</code> and metadata in their <code>&lt;head&gt;</code>.
+To present the content, processes extract and transform that body content into more complete HTML using the given metadata.

+While this is still true to some degree, I realized I do like having files dedicated to non-HTML formats, for example this very Markdown file.

+> Contrast with most (so far as I understand) wikis, CMS's, and static site generators which store the content of their entries in a database and transmute them into HTML pages using templating languages.
+I've always felt templating languages were awkward.
+So this concept is based on subjective intuition more than any conceptual, theoretically strong basis.

+Still true, but I realized that I am building _yet another templating language_.
+The difference is that this templating language is HTML-based, with [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) for structure and a separate query language for dynamism.

+> At first I thought it would be cool if you could add "commands" onto the end of the path, e.g. to use the edit command on <code>/posts/my-first-post.html</code>, you'd append <code>/edit</code> to make it <code>/posts/my-first-post.html/edit</code>.
+But I soon saw a conflict if someone named a file the same as those commands.
+In that example, what makes a file named <code>/posts/my-first-post.html/edit</code> an invalid filepath, other than the arbitrary rule I'd made up?
+So I moved those commands into query parameters instead, which made the above example work like <code>/posts/my-first-post.html?edit</code> instead.
+I was super glad I had automated tests for all my expecations when I decided to make this change.

+Yup.

+Future: My first attempt at a sitemap was a flat list of all the files, but I wanted a more complex tree representation.

 ### Sat Aug 23 10:46:53 PDT 2025

-Future: Henderson shared [Pollen in Racket](https://docs.racket-lang.org/pollen/) which seemed to have a lot of similar goals.
+Henderson shared [Pollen in Racket](https://docs.racket-lang.org/pollen/) which seemed to have a lot of similar goals.
 The biggest difference from his description to me (before I did my own research) sounded like it had a custom Markdown format, instead of using HTML.
 Definitely wanted to check it out to see the similarities.
+Later I did check it out and it had a [great FAQ section ](https://docs.racket-lang.org/pollen/quick-tour.html#(part._.The_end_of_the_beginning)) which expressed similar thoughts to my own though a little more pointed.

+Pollen's argument helped me understand my theoretical two-pronged approach.
+One theoretical prong was a HTML-based templating language.
+The second prong was a query language which was equally at home in a URL as well as in attributes of the HTML templating language.
+Contrast this with Pollen's templating language and Racket Lisp-as-a-data-language.

 Up to now I had succeeded with a "flat" query solution.
 That is, it wasn't a dynamic programming language in any way, there was just a list of string commands which kind of looked like a programming language.